nathanielshak/advancedprogramming/Lesson7/README.md

 For the sake of this example, see if you can figure out what the Big O runtime would be if we used **selection sort** on each bucket.

 Once you think you have a good guess, click [here](bucketbigo.md) to see if you were right.

+### Code it up!

+Once you have a good understanding of how bucket sort works, let's code it up!
+Now, this one might be a bit tricky since there's many different steps.
+To help, we've already written some code to get you started: